 Before the inspection, we asked the provider to complete a Provider Information Return (PIR).
 This is a form that asks the provider to give some key information about the home, what the home does well and improvements they plan to make.
 We looked at previous inspection reports and notifications about important events that had taken place in the home, which the provider is required to tell us by law.
 We used all this information to decide which areas to focus on during our inspection.

-Some people were unable to verbally tell us about their experiences.
-We spoke with one person with limited communication, three support workers and the registered manager.
+Six people were considered to be non-verbal and were unable to verbally tell us about their experiences.
+Six people could verbally communicate but their abilities varied.
+We spoke with two people with limited communication, two support workers, the deputy manager, the registered manager and the locality manager who visited the home during our inspection.
 We also contacted health and social care professionals who provided health and social care services to people.

 We observed people's care and support in communal areas throughout our visit, to help us to understand people's experiences.
 We looked at the provider's records.
 These included two people's care records, care plans, health action plans, medication records, risk assessments and daily notes.
-We looked at two staff files, a sample of audits, satisfaction surveys, staff rotas, and policies and procedures.
+We looked at four staff files, a sample of audits, satisfaction surveys, staff rotas, and policies and procedures.
 We also looked around the care home and the outside spaces available to people.

-At our last inspection on 02 June 2014 we had no concerns and there were no breaches of regulation.
+At our last inspection on 30 January 2014 we had no concerns and there were no breaches of regulation.